-Shredded paper, clean sawdust and cardboard can be added to compost heaps.
+Shredded paper, clean sawdust, and cardboard can be added to compost heaps.
 Small items such as aluminum tins may be able to go out with your normal household recycling.
 Large items can be taken to your local recycling center.
-Try giving them a call before you visit to find out what materials they will accept – you might be surprised at the amount of materials that can be recycled!
+Try giving them a call before you visit to find out what materials they will accept – you might be surprised at the number of materials that can be recycled!

 If you don’t have the time to recycle materials yourself or if you lack a suitable vehicle to remove the scraps, consider hiring a waste removal company to do it for you.
-Professional household waste collectors will remove the goods from your property and separate it into what can be sold, recycled or scrapped.
+Professional household waste collectors will remove the goods from your property and separate them into what can be sold, recycled, or scrapped.
 Be sure to use a reputable company that disposes of non-recyclable materials responsibly.

 Dispose of hazardous materials safely

-The rules about how to recycle hazardous materials varies between states, so be sure to check the guidelines for your local area.
+The rules about how to recycle hazardous materials vary between states, so be sure to check the guidelines for your local area.
 Some materials (e.g. asbestos) are so dangerous to health that they may require you to hire professionals to safely remove it from your property and dispose of it appropriately.

 The following materials are generally considered hazardous and must be disposed of responsibly: